For most of human history, movement was necessary to survive and community, food and nature was sacred.

 And the solution from the health and fitness industry?

 Superficiality, quick fixes and shaming.
-All that matters is a number on a scale, a number on a fitness tracker, what supplement is best, what gym workout is best to burn fat or look like a photoshopped model on the front of a magazine.
+All that matters is a number on a scale, a number on a fitness tracker, what supplement is best, what gym workout is best to look like a photoshopped model on the front of a magazine.

 We have so many advancements in medical technology, yet our health is declining!

-But the reality is that being healthy in today’s society is like trying to push a truck up a hill with the wind against you.
+But the reality is that being healthy in today’s society is like trying to climb Everest in a snowstorm.

-Overwhelming work, financial and social pressures mean that it’s a natural response to give in to the conveniences that society offers from fast food to endless entertainment.
+Overwhelming work, financial and social pressures mean that it’s a natural response to give in to the conveniences that society offers from fast food to mindless entertainment.

 It’s nothing to be ashamed of because our brain is wired to choose comfort and convenience.